seriema/nodesecurity-www/advisories/qs_dos_memory_exhaustion.md

 ...

 ## Overview
 The qs module has the ability to create sparse arrays during parsing.
-By specifying a high index it is possible to create a large array that will eventually take up all the allocated memory or the running process, resulting in a crash.
+By specifying a high index it is possible to create a large array that will eventually take up all the allocated memory of the running process, resulting in a crash.

 ## Recommendations
 Update qs to version 1.0.0 or greater